 A more plausible explanation, based on the evidence so far, is that Obama ground campaign was very good but the ground campaign does not make that much of a difference when up against the state of the economy, a four year incumbency record and so on.
 The old rule of thumb often quoted in US politics is that the ground game can shift your vote by 1-3%.
 Perhaps for all the talk, that’s still the case.
 A slim difference like that would be vital in close races yet also get lost in the statistical noise of the 2008 to 2012 comparisons.

 My guess is that as further evidence comes out it will be a two-part answer.
 One part – that American politics is so polarised socially, ethnically and geographically that there is much less room for clever campaign tactics to make a big difference than there is in the UK.
-The second part – that at the tactical level of techniques, there was much that was impressive even if in the end it didn’t alter Obama’s vote share much.
+The second part – that at the tactical level of techniques, there was plenty which was impressive even if in the end it didn’t alter Obama’s vote share much.
 With the greater ability to buck the national trend in the UK than in the US, the benefits of applying those tactical lessons in the UK will be all the greater.

 However when someone from the US comes touting a lesson to learn, the first question back to them should be: look at the graph and tell me why your lesson is really true.
 Those with good lessons and genuine data will have a convincing answer to that.
 Those jumping on the latest hype bandwagon won’t.